sogolmalek/EIP-x/Readme.md

 By following this roadmap, the development team can create a functional MVP showcasing the benefits of the hybrid witness sharing and stateless account abstraction proposal without the dependency on Verkle trees or protocol-level changes.
 The MVP can serve as a powerful demonstration of the proposed solution's potential and open up new possibilities for the Ethereum community.

-## Goal of the project

-Success for the  Stateless Account Abstraction project would be achieved when the proposed solution is fully developed, implemented, and widely adopted within the Ethereum community.
-The end goal is to demonstrate a functional MVP that showcases the benefits of hybrid witness sharing and stateless account abstraction while providing tangible improvements to
-Ethereum's efficiency, scalability, and usability.
-All are accomplished without dependency to a statelessness roadmap or conduction of changes within the core.

 ## Collaborators
 Sogol Malek
 Luke Schoen